serverless-guru/sls-jest/doc/matchers/dynamodb.md

 ### `toExistAndMatchObject(value)`

-Asserts if an item exists in the given table, and matches a subset of the properties of an objec.
+Asserts that an item exists in the given table, and matches a subset of the properties of an objec.
 It works similarely to jest's [toMatchObject](https://jestjs.io/docs/expect#tomatchobjectobject).

 ```ts
 await expect(